manojxshrestha/c-programming/README.md

 # Introduction:
 <hr>
 Welcome to the world of C programming, where endless possibilities await you!
-Throughout this guide, we’ll explore 50 fundamental programs that will help you become more skilled and knowledgeable in the C programming language.
+Throughout this project, we’ll explore 50 fundamental programs that will help you become more skilled and knowledgeable in the C programming language.

 So, let’s dive in and start exploring the world of C programming together!
 <hr>